-Minister, if you’re a guest in my home and you tell me what content I must show my children, I would throw you out of my home!
+Minister, if you were a guest in my home and you told me what content I must show my children, I would throw you out of my home!
 China is your home.
 You have 235 million children for whom you’re responsible.
 Tell Ms. Barshefsky that many American homes are far more totalitarian in censoring what their children watch on television due to the disconnect with Hollywood and the destructive impact their content has on the impressionable minds of our youth with gratuitous violence, the degradation of women, rape and brutally graphic content.

 Our Founders did not anticipate such abuse of our First Amendment by those abandoning discretion.
 This is a very real issue for tens of millions of American families who censor what their children watch.
 Tell Ms. Barshefsky to have Hollywood produce films you deem healthy for your children and there’s no problem importing whatever they wish.
 Until then, you will continue to screen and censor what they’re producing and if she has a problem, throw her out of your home.